 Under the President’s Partnership for Growth Initiative, OPDAT supports El Salvador’s efforts to develop law enforcement task forces to combat transnational crime.
 The program provides case mentoring to specialized units, which have arrested hundreds of gang members on extortion-related offenses since the inception of the program.
 OPDAT also provides training in homicide investigations and prosecutions, and has developed a series of trainings designed to improve case coordination and instill best practices on money laundering and asset forfeiture.
 In 2016, OPDAT began providing training to judges, prosecutors, and police officers in the use of proactive investigative techniques in public corruption cases.
+In 2017, OPDAT's support of Operation Regional Shield, a regional effort to target transnational organized crime, led to the filing of charges against over 1,000 MS-13 members.

 In 2016, OPDAT began working with Guatemala to develop plea bargaining legislation, which would allow the country to address its severe case back-log and focus limited resources on the highest impact cases.
 The Guatemala program also includes capacity building in illicit finance, asset forfeiture, airport-related investigations, extraditions, and mutual legal assistance through case-based mentoring.